Tea23/woggle4wordpress/README.md

 The theme files contain some content specifically for the 8th Portsmouth Scouts website, particularly in the footer.
 Be aware of this if you use it for your own site.

+## Wishlist
+The theme as it stands is far from perfect.
+It'd be awesome if it had these things:

+ * Fully responsive layout - variable widths for mobile / different screen sizes
+ * Configurable footer / social media links (secondary menu?)
+ * A port to a better CMS that isn't as terrible as Wordpress

 ## Logos
 Due to the presence of UK Scout Association logos, this theme should only be used unmodified for UK Scouting, Scout Association affiliated Scouting-related media (like Group websites).